Coltthatcher/template-1/README.md

 * _Run `npm run start` to start the application._
 * _Alternatively, you can run `npm run build` and open dist/index.html in your preferred browser._

+* _To get an API key for Open Weather, first sign up for an account [here](https://home.openweathermap.org/users/sign_up).
+Once you are signed in, click on the API keys tab in your account.
+Copy the Default key that the API provides._
+* _In the terminal from the project directory run `touch .env` to create an environment file._
+* _Open .env in your prefered editor and insert `API_KEY=` followed by the API key you copied._

+* _For more options, please reference OpenWeather's [guide](https://openweathermap.org/guide)._

 * _Or you can click [here](https://christophermneal.github.io/) to visit the page on gh-pages._

 ## Known Bugs